Flag of Taunton, Massachusetts

-The flag of Taunton, Massachusetts, also known as the Taunton Flag and the Liberty and Union Flag, is the city flag of Taunton, Massachusetts, United States.
-The flag was first adopted in 1774 and has since been adopted as the flag of Taunton.
-It consists of the Red Ensign with the flag of Great Britain in canton, defaced with the words "Liberty and Union" across the lower portion.
+The city flag of Taunton, Massachusetts, also known as the Taunton Flag and the Liberty and Union Flag, was first adopted in 1774 and has since been adopted as the flag of Taunton.
+It consists of the Red Ensign with the flag of Great Britain in the canton, defaced with an "X" over the Union Jack and the words "Liberty and Union" across the lower portion.

 History

 The flag was first adopted on 21 October 1774 after the Sons of Liberty had forced out American Loyalists from Taunton.
-Reverend Caleb Barnum proposed a plan for a symbol of opposition to the Crown and support for American independence.
+The Reverend Caleb Barnum proposed a plan for a symbol of opposition to the British government and the governor of the Province of Massachusetts Bay.
 In commemoration, the Patriots erected a liberty pole, 112 ft high, outside of the Taunton Courthouse and the house of Tory Loyalist lawyer Daniel Leonard.
 On it, they raised the Red Ensign with the words "Liberty and Union" sewn onto it.
-The design of the Union Jack on the ensign predated the union of Great Britain and Ireland and did not yet include the Saint Patrick's Saltire to represent Ireland.
+The design of the Union Jack on the ensign predated the union of Great Britain and Ireland and did not include Saint Patrick's Saltire to represent Ireland.

 The Taunton flag was one of the first flags used within the Thirteen Colonies to express dissension against the Crown.
 It also initially symbolised underlying loyalty to the Crown as the Union Flag was viewed as the King's Colours.
 The popularity of the flag grew due to the Boston Evening-Post publishing it in a story.
-The wife of William McKinstry, the only Loyalist permitted to remain, expressed her disdain for the Taunton flag and in response female Patriots dragged her from her house and forced her to march in front of the liberty pole where it was flying.
+The wife of William McKinstry, the only Loyalist permitted to remain, expressed her disdain for the Taunton flag, and in response women Patriots dragged her from her house and forced her to march in front of the liberty pole where it was flying.
 A later version of the Taunton Flag was created including the "Liberty and Union" slogan on a Union Flag.